Cost of Benefits

 The Board of Retirement invests the money in the retirement fund in accordance with its Investment Policy that sets forth the diversification of the investments.
 The Board works with professional pension fund investment management firms to carry out the investment functions and manage the assets.

-SamCERA’s assets are generally invested in things like stocks, bonds and real estate funds.
+SamCERA’s assets are generally invested in things like stocks, bonds, private equities and private real assets.